nodejs/node/doc/api/crypto.markdown

 The crypto module still supports some algorithms which are already compromised.
-And the API also allows to use ciphers and hashes with a small key size that are consider to be weak for a safe use.
+And the API also allows to use ciphers and hashes with a small key size that are considered to be too weak for safe use.

-Users should take full responsibility for selecting the crypto algorithm and its key size according to their security requirements.
+Users should take full responsibility for selecting the crypto algorithm and key size according to their security requirements.

-The following descriptions only show some of recommendations to use crypto module.
+The following descriptions only show some recommendations to use crypto module.
 See [NIST SP 800-131A] for details.

 - MD5 and SHA-1 are no longer acceptable where collision resistance is